-Climate change is caused by a change in the earth's energy halance- how much of the energy from the
+Climate change is caused by a change in the earth's energy balance-how much of the energy from the sun that enters the earth is released back in to space

-- sun that enters the earth is released back in to space · Industrial Revolution-This is directly related to human activities that produced huge amount of - green house gases in the atmosphere.
-Too high concentration of green house gases than too much heat trapped and earth's temperature rises outside the range of natural variability.

-- There are some natural and human causes of climate change as solar activity, earth movement, volcanic activity, surface reflectivity, concentration of aerosol and green house gases.
-Contractions has send of they experite examples of eliments whereas or in the
+- .
+Industrial Revolution-This is directly related to human activities that produced huge amount of green house gases in the atmosphere. - Too high concentration of green house gases than too much heat trapped and earth's temperature rises outside the range of natural variability. - There are some natural and human causes of climate change as solar activity, earth movement, volcanic activity, surface reflectivity, concentration of aerosol and green house gases. - Coherenteething to prove of the reachs weapons of elimente charmes